Frederick George Topham: Post-War

-Topham's heroism was acknowledged publicly with a parade and civic reception in Toronto on August 8, 1945; one hundred members of the 1st Canadian Parachute Battalion served as a guard of honour.
+Topham's heroism was acknowledged publicly with a parade and civic reception in Toronto on 8 August 1945.
+100 members of the 1st Canadian Parachute Battalion served as his honour guard.
+At Toronto City Hall's square, he received gifts from Toronto mayor Robert Saunders and York Township reeve F.J.
+McRea.

 After the war, Topham took little part in military affairs.
-On November 10, 1945 he laid the cornerstone of the new Sunnybrook Memorial Hospital for Veterans.
-Topham served briefly as a Constable with the Toronto Police Department before moving onto a career with Toronto Hydro.
+On November 10, 1945, he laid the cornerstone of the new Sunnybrook Memorial Hospital for Veterans.
+Topham served briefly as a constable with the Toronto Police Department before moving onto a career as an emergency troubleman, a first responder to electrical system issues, with Toronto Hydro.

-Topham died on May 31, 1974 from a heart attack, in the Borough of York and is buried at Sanctuary Park Cemetery, Etobicoke, Canada.